sgeigers/SimplePhidgets/resources/README.md

 ## Reference
 Beginners are encouraged to open the examples from within the Processing environment (File -> Examples -> Contributed Libraries -> Simple Phidgets).<br>
+A good place to start is the Basic -> Simple_Sensor example.<br>
+It is also recommended to read further down here, to get to know the principles of how to use this library.
-If you need something that you don't find in the examples - you might find it further below, or in the [Phidgets JAVA API documentation](https://www.phidgets.com/?view=api&lang=Java) - select desired board.
+If you need something that you don't find here or in the examples - you will probably find it in the [Phidgets JAVA API documentation](https://www.phidgets.com/?view=api&lang=Java) - just select desired board from the list.
-Unfortunately, Phidgets do not provide classic JavaDoc, so documentation is a bit combursome for experienced java programmers.
+For experienced Java programmers - Phidgets do not provide classic JavaDoc, but their documentation is full and very usefull.

 ## Table Of Contents